taybiz/css-kustomize/docs/index.md

 - **Dagger Automation**: Containerized CI/CD pipelines with comprehensive linting and validation
 - **Python CLI**: Rich command-line interface for development and deployment workflows

+Author's Note: But why not helm?
+After all, there is a [chart](https://github.com/CommunitySolidServer/css-helm-chart).
+I simply like kustomize more.
+Use the helm chart, it's great, and most of the components are built directly to match the features of the chart.
+I've tried to create some good mix-match overlays to represent what I experiment with.
+I'll happily take PRs with more!

 ## Key Features

 ### 🚀 **Automated CI/CD Pipeline**